ajgruber/SigProfilerExtractor/README.md

 for each signature to cause a specific mutation type in a cancer sample.
 The tool makes use of SigProfilerMatrixGenerator and SigProfilerPlotting.
 Detailed documentation can be found at: https://osf.io/t6j7u/wiki/home/

+The branch of SigProfilerExtractor has been modified for use with the SigProfiler Nextflow pipeline (SigProfiler.nf) in the Genomics England Research Environment.

 # Table of contents
 - [Installation](#installation)
 - [Functions](#Functions)